ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 Until now, the predefined builds were the easiest way to get started with CKEditor&nbsp;5.
 They provided an out-of-the-box editor with a set of plugins and a default configuration.
 However, they had some limitations, such as the inability to customize the editor by adding or removing plugins.

-This is now solved by the new installation methods, which allow you to fully customize the editor, whether you use npm packages or browser builds.
+The new installation methods solve this problem.
+They allow you to fully customize the editor, whether you use npm packages or browser builds.

 Migrating from the predefined builds to the new installation methods should mostly be a matter of copying and pasting the code below to replace the old code.
 The code to copy depends on the build and distribution method you used.